-Collaborating to reduce deforestation and improve sustainability across soy supply chains
+Collaborating to end deforestation and improve sustainability across soy supply chains

 As a leading purchaser, processor and transporter of soybeans in major supply chains around the world, Cargill is committed to sustainable soy production, including protection of sensitive environments, reduction of greenhouse gas emissions and promotion of responsible working conditions.
-We are implementing sustainable soy action plans in Brazil and Paraguay as part of our 2014 pledge to reduce and eventually end deforestation across our entire agricultural supply chain.
-We do not purchase soy from newly deforested lands.
+Cargill’s role in the soy supply chain comes with significant responsibility, and we are keenly aware of the need to deliver customer solutions in a safe, responsible and sustainable way.

 Cargill Forests Report 2017

 Cargill in Action Newsletter

 Updates about Cargill’s sustainability efforts delivered to your inbox.